matpalm/diy_twitter_client/README.md

 (note: this doesn't clear any cached tweets / user info / training data

-add some people to look at the tweets of
+add the people you follow as a bootstrap for the crawl queue
+> $ ./who_to_follow_next.rb add_followed_by mat_kelcey

+also add anyone else you want to explicity include (which may or may not include yourself) this can be useful for seeding with some training data for tweets you DON'T want to read...
-> $ ./who_to_follow_next.rb add positive hadoop peteskomoroch mrflip
+> $ ./who_to_follow_next.rb add mat_kelcey paris_hilton

-walk the twitter friend graph a bit to decide who else to crawl tweets of. a single step takes the most/least friended of the positive/negative set and adds them to the crawl (ie 4 new users to crawl)

-(this needs a better explanation, this makes no sense and i wrote the code about an hour ago... just run it, it's awesome)
+at this stage, or maybe later, you can grow the crawl queue by adding other people to the crawl queue a single step takes the most followed person to date and adds them to the crawl (this needs a better explanation, this makes no sense and i wrote the code about an hour ago... just run it, it's awesome)
 > $ ./who_to_follow_next.rb step 3